1What is Ontario Electronic Stewardship (OES)?

 5How do I know my personal information on my device will not be seen or stolen?

 There are some very simple steps to follow to ensure the personal information on your won't be seen or stolen.
 Consumers and businesses are responsible for ensuring that all personal data is removed from their electronic devices prior to bringing them to one of our drop-off locations.
 If you are unsure how to do this, contact your manufacturer for more information.
 While OES requires that all of our recyclers protect data on electronic products from unauthorized access or theft, it is your obligation to protect your personal information.
 OES does not accept liability for data or any other digital content that is left on electronic products collected at our drop-off locations.

 For more information on how to prepare your device for recycling, visit: http://epsc.ca/how-to-prepare-your-device-for-recycling

 6Where will my electronics go?

-OES manages end-of-life electronics according to the highest environmental standards at every stage of the recycling process.
-Once collected and sorted, items are sent to an OES-approved recycling facility for dismantling and the removal of any substances of concern for proper downstream management.
+When you bring electronics to an authorized Recycle My Electronics drop-off location they go through a number of steps during the recycling process, Once collected and sorted, items are sent to an OES-approved recycling facility for dismantling and the removal of any substances of concern for proper downstream management.
 All other materials are separated into different streams to recover such parts as metals, plastics and glass so they can be processed into new products.
+Ontario Electronic Stewardship (OES) manages end-of-life electronics according to the highest environmental standards at every stage of the recycling process.